TYsewyn/www-timysewyn-be/src/posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 ## So, how do we sign this JSON document in code?

-Ranging from Java and .NET to Node.js, there are already a lot of libraries available on the <OutboundLink href="https://jwt.io/#libraries-io" rel="noreferrer" target="_blank">internet</OutboundLink>.
+Ranging from Java and .NET to Node.js, there are already a lot of libraries available on the <a href="https://jwt.io/#libraries-io" target="_blank">internet</a>.
 And even JavaScript has its own implementation of the standard!

 Because of its fluent API, we are using the Java JWT implementation in this post.
-Since not all algorithms are implemented in Java, we are also going to use Bouncy Castle as our <OutboundLink href="https://en.wikipedia.org/wiki/Java_Cryptography_Architecture" rel="noreferrer" target="_blank">JCA</OutboundLink> provider.
+Since not all algorithms are implemented in Java, we are also going to use Bouncy Castle as our <a href="https://en.wikipedia.org/wiki/Java_Cryptography_Architecture" target="_blank">JCA</a> provider.

 In our maven configuration we just add following two dependencies: